IsmetOzzer/timeSeries/2_Predicting_the_future.md

 > Today (Yt) = Yesterday (Yt - 1) + Noise (Et)

-The error (Et as noise) means zero white noise.
+The error (Et as noise) is a means zero white noise.
 This variance in the WN model’s error is the only parameter of RW.

 First difference (lag 1) series logically becomes: